milanbella/pinaple1/README.md

 127.0.0.1 pinaple-api
 ```

-Then portal home page shal be available n your locall browser at `https//pinaple-app/`.
+Then portal home page shal be available in your locall browser at `https//pinaple-app/`.